 This package is designed for travelers who have little time, but are determined to enter the jungle and live unforgettable experiences.
-In a few days, you can make excursions, navigate the Amazon River, observe a variety of flora and fauna.
+In a few days, you can go on various excursions, navigate the Amazon River, observe the jungle’s incredible variety of flora and fauna.
 At the end of each day, you will enjoy the sunsets that only the Peruvian Northern Amazon can offer you.

 In 1999, we were a young couple of Peruvians with their heads full of dreams, looking for adventures throughout Peru.
 We traveled along the beaches, rivers, valleys, and mountains of Peru, but none of that caused the visual impact like the Amazon River and its jungle.